gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 </div>

-Our vertex shader applies a matrix to translate, rotate, scale and convert to clipspace.
+Our vertex shader applies a matrix to translate, rotate, scale and convert to clip space.
 The defaults for translation, rotation and scale are translation = 200, 150, rotation = 0, scale = 1,1 so that's really only translation.
-Given our backbuffer is 400x300 our vertex shader applies the matrix and then computes the following 3 clipspace vertices.
+Given our backbuffer is 400x300 our vertex shader applies the matrix and then computes the following 3 clip space vertices.

 <div class="hcenter">
 <table class="vertex_table">